-Regardless of your ability, its good to know you have the right club in your hand, especially when the conditions are rough.
+Regardless of your ability, its good to know you have the right club in your hand, especially when the conditions are tough.
 Is there a waterhole in front of the green?
-Elevated green?
+An elevated green?
 Playing at high altitude?
 Windy day? elementalGolf will not only suggest the best club, but also how far it is likely to be short by, empowering you to manage risk best.
 You can go up or down a club depending on your own judgement.

 PUTTING THE RIGHT CLUB IN YOUR HANDS

 At elementalGolf, we are focused on improving your game.
 Use of our app is prohibited during competitive tournament play, but it is a great tool to help teach you what club to use under varied and changing weather and local conditions.
 We are working on other apps to support improvement in your game, and to learn more, please subscribe below.

 Training and Shot Making Using Golf Science: An Interview

 What are the five elements that impact a golf shot, and can you describe them briefly?

 The five elements that impact your shot are: Elevation, Wind, Temperature, Humidity and Altitude.
 Note, the key to success in shot making is integrating these five elements into your shot, which is very difficult to do in your head - it requires experience and learned intuition, and takes a long time to learn without help.
 Why is that?
 As a golfer, you have trouble controlling the conditions, and accessing information, to practice effectively.
 How many times have you experienced a 18 mph partial headwind at 64 degrees to your target, with a relative humidity of 87% uphill on a 82 degree day?
 You need to consider all five elements to maximize your odds of making the right shot, as for example, knowing slope impacts on distance without wind or altitude impacts means your shot is not based on all the information you need.